websiteinspiration/bugsplat.rb/entries/2017-06-07-adventures-in-stock-picking.md

 were actually terrible.
 My one saving grace was that I was smart enough to not risk much in these little jaunts but it still stung.

-After getting burned I froze up and didn't know what to do I stopped investing new money at all.
+After getting burned I froze up and didn't know what to do.
+I stopped investing new money at all.
 Cash just built up in my brokerage account not earning anything.

 ## Until finally